$d$-wave Charge-$4e$ Superconductivity From Fluctuating Pair Density Waves

-where $u(\tilde\bq)$ is the momentum space interaction which should be attractive near the ordering momentum $\bQ_i=\{\pm \bP, \pm \bQ\}$ and we approximate it by a constant for simplicity.
-The pairing susceptibility $\Pi_{pp}(\tilde\bq,T)$ can be expanded near $\bQ_i$ as: $\Pi_{pp}(\tilde\bq,T)\approx \nu \alpha_0(T)-\nu\alpha_2(T) {\bq}^2/k_F^2+...$, where ${\bq}=\tilde\bq-\bQ_i$, $\nu$ is the density of states , and $\alpha_0(T)$ and $\alpha_2(T)$ are two dimensionless but temperature dependent coefficients.
-For later convenience, we rewrite Eq.~\eqref{eq:n1} as \be F= \sum_{i=\{\pm \bP, \pm \bQ\}} \int\frac{d^2\bm q}{4\pi^2} \left | \Psi_i(\bm q)\right |^2 + \mathcal{O}(\Psi^4). \ee where $\kappa=\nu\alpha_2(T)/k_F^2$ is the effective stiffness for the PDW orders and since we are interested in the temperature near $T_{\text{PDW}}$ we can approximate $\kappa$ as $T$-independent.
-Below the mean-field transition temperature $T<T_{\rm PDW}$, $\alpha(T)<0$.
-We assume that $T\sim T_{\rm PDW} \ll E_F$ where $E_F$ is the Fermi energy.
-In general, the dispersion of the PDW bosons is anisotropic in $\bq$, but {as can be directly checked, for $4e$-SC instabilities the anisotropy factor can be absorbed into a redefinition of $q_x$ and $q_y$} around each PDW ordering momenta.
-For PDW fluctuations intrinsically driven by finite-range electronic interactions, $\kappa$ comes from both the particle-particle bubble and from the $\bm q$ dependence of the interaction, and for weak interactions we assume that $1/\kappa \ll {E_F}$.
-Further, as will be explained later, for analytical control of the theory, we are interested in the regime $1/\kappa \ll T_{\rm PDW}\ll {E_F}$.
-Indeed, in the microscopic theory of Ref.~\cite{PhysRevLett.130.026001}, $\kappa T_{\rm PDW}$ can be freely tuned by the interaction strength.
+\textit{Attractive interaction from fluctuating PDW.---} As a starting point, we consider a model for fluctuating PDW order with a $C_4$ symmetry.
+The analysis for the case with continuous rotation symmetry will be qualitatively similar.
+Denoting the bosonic PDW field by $\Psi_i(\bq)$, where $\bq$ is measured from the ordering momentum $\bQ_i\in\{\pm\bP,\pm\bQ\}$, the generic free energy {up to quadratic order} for PDW fluctuations of those examples depicted in Fig.~\ref{fig:intro} can be written as \be \!\!\!\!\!F= \sum_{i=1}^4 \int\frac{d^2\bm q}{4\pi^2} \left | \Psi_i(\bm q)\right |^2 + \mathcal{O}(\Psi^4) \ee where $\kappa$ is the {amplitude} stiffness for the PDW orders {obtained by expanding the particle-particle susceptibility to $\mathcal{O}(\bq^2)$}, and below the mean-field ~\eqref{eq:6} below, this hierarchy allows the $4e$ interaction to be dominant over other channels.} In general, the dispersion of the PDW bosons is anisotropic in $\bq$, but {as can be directly checked, for $4e$-SC instabilities the anisotropy factor can be absorbed into a redefinition of $q_x$ and $q_y$} around each PDW ordering momenta {(see the Supplementary Note III~\cite{SM})}.
+For PDW fluctuations intrinsically driven by finite-range electronic interactions, $\kappa$ comes from both the particle-particle bubble and from the $\bm q$ dependence of the interaction, and for weak interactions we assume that $1/\kappa \ll {E_F}$. {Further, as will be explained later, for analytical control of the theory, we are interested in the regime $1/\kappa \ll T_{\rm PDW}\ll {E_F}$.
+This corresponds to a regime in which PDW and $4e$-SC develop at low energies, and the phase fluctuations of PDW are not ``too strong"; see discussions around Eq.~\eqref{eq:6} and Eq.~\eqref{eq:112} below.} Indeed, in the microscopic theory of Ref.~\cite{PhysRevLett.130.026001}, $\kappa T_{\rm PDW}$ can be freely tuned by the interaction strength.
+Hereafter we measure all lengths against $n^{-1/2}$, where $n$ is electron density, and all energies against the Fermi energy, which, is defined as $E_F\equiv v_F\sqrt{n}$.